StarpTech/k8s-gitops/README.md

 kapp deploy -n default -a my-app -f <(sops -d ./.umbrella-state/state.yaml)
 ```

-> :bulb: Another approach is to enrich secrets in the pipeline process and pass them to the template tool.
-CI solutions are usually shipped with a secret store.
+> :bulb: CI solutions are usually shipped with a secret store.
+There you can store your certificate to encrypt the secrets.

 ## Closing words